 When selecting a self-storage unit, opt for a facility known for its cleanliness and pest control measures.

-Look for reviews and ask the management about their pest prevention practices to ensure your belongings are stored in a well-maintained environment.
+Take a good look for their reviews and don’t be afraid to ask the management about their pest prevention practices to ensure your belongings are stored in a well-maintained environment.

 2. Inspect the Unit Before Renting